Overview

 Giving creators the tools to earn more.

-The Seller Dashboard is a central hub where creators can manage orders, track performance, and stay on top of their earnings.
-It also provides pricing insights based on what similar creators are charging, allows sellers to create custom bundles for brands, and offers personalized tips on improving their Amplifii Score - all designed to help them grow their influence and maximize their earnings.
+It also provides pricing insights based on what similar creators are charging, bundle creation, and personalized tips on improving their Amplifii Score - all designed to help grow their influence and maximize earnings.

 A closer look at the Seller Dashboard